Glasgow Queen Street railway station: History

-The station was built by the Edinburgh and Glasgow Railway, and opened on 21 February 1842 as Dundas Street Station before being renamed as Queen Street, although the train shed (curved glass roof) wasn't completed until 1878.
-In 1865 the E&GR was absorbed into the North British Railway.
-In 1878 the entire station was redesigned by James Carswell.
+The station was built by the Edinburgh and Glasgow Railway; it opened on 21 February 1842 as Dundas Street, before being renamed as Queen Street, although the train shed (curved glass roof) wasn't completed until 1878.
+In 1865, the E&GR was absorbed into the North British Railway.
+In 1878, the entire station was redesigned by James Carswell.
 Carswell introduced electric lighting at the station: one of the earliest uses of electricity in Glasgow.
-The North British became part of the LNER group in 1923.
+The North British became part of the London and North Eastern Railway group in 1923.

-The climb through the tunnel to Cowlairs is at 1 in 42 and until 1909 trains were hauled by a rope operated by a stationary engine, although experiments were carried out using banking engines in 1844–48.
+The climb through the tunnel to Cowlairs is at 1 in 42 and trains were hauled by a rope operated by a stationary engine until 1909, although experiments were carried out using banking engines in 1844–48.
 Modern diesel and electric trains have no difficulty with the climb.